National Walk and Roll to School Day Celebrates Benefits of Exercise, Promotes Safe Routes to School

 - Stay alert.
 Don’t be distracted by electronic devices that take your eyes (and ears) off the road.

-Schools are encouraged to register at walkbiketoschool.orgas a way of tracking participation and showing support for active, healthy, and safe transportation.
+Funding for this program is provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.

-Funding for this program was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.
+The Santa Barbara Sheriff’s Office provides police services for the City of Goleta.